 - 1. Applications for advertisement consent will be considered with regard to their impact on visual amenity and public safety.
 In assessing these applications, the following considerations will be applied: - a) the impact upon the visual amenity of the building or area by reason of its scale, position, quality, character, illumination or design; - b) whether the advertisement would result in a wider environmental benefit, such as providing the screening of an unsightly site; - c) whether the sign would assist with the regeneration of a site or area; - d) the impact upon heritage assets; - e) the cumulative impact of the sign and any resulting clutter; and - f) the impact upon highway or pedestrian safety. - 2.
-Action will be taken against unauthorised advertisements or advertisements with deemed consent to secure their removal where they are detrimental to the appearance of the buildings on which they are displayed, or to the amenity of the surrounding area, or prejudice public safety.
+Action will be taken to secure the removal of advertisements where they cause substantial harm to amenity or highway/public safety. against unauthorised advertisements or advertisements with deemed consent to secure their removal where they are detrimental to the appearance of the buildings on which they are displayed, or to the amenity of the surrounding area, or prejudice public safety.

 - 4.107 Advertisements play a vital role in the visual environment of the City.
-The City Council recognises the needs of shops and businesses to announce themselves to customers but this should be achieved by a high quality of design and materials which are not obtrusive or hazardous to public safety. - 4.108 Signs positioned on top of buildings or which straddle buildings, fascia signs which are placed higher than the level of first floor window sills, or fully internally illuminated fascias, would not generally be granted consent.

-- 4.109 Freestanding advertisement boards may be acceptable provided that they constitute part of the overall scheme.
-Freestanding advertisements will not normally be granted consent because their low height and temporary nature are likely to cause clutter and are a danger to pedestrians, particularly to disabled people. - 4.110 Large poster displays can have a considerable impact on the overall appearance of the urban area.
+The City Council recognises the needs of shops and businesses to announce themselves to customers but this should be achieved by a high quality of design and materials which are not obtrusive or hazardous to public safety. - 4.108 Signs positioned on top of buildings or which straddle buildings, fascia signs which are placed higher than the level of first floor window sills, or fully internally illuminated fascias, would not generally be granted consent. - 4.109 Freestanding advertisement boards may be acceptable provided that they constitute part of the overall scheme.
+Freestanding advertisements will not normally be granted consent because their low height and temporary nature are likely to cause clutter and are a danger to pedestrians, particularly to disabled people.
+Such adverts may be acceptable, where they constitute part of the overall scheme. - 4.110 Large poster displays can have a considerable impact on the overall appearance of the urban area.
 The siting of hoardings will be carefully controlled to reduce their impact.
-They will normally only be acceptable temporarily to screen sites or premises which would otherwise be visually detrimental to the surrounding area. - 4.111 In Conservation Areas and on listed buildings, the design of signs will be expected to be of a high standard and not damaging to the fabric and detail of buildings or the character of the Conservation Area, in line with policies contained within the Historic Environment Section.
+They will normally only be acceptable temporarily to screen sites or premises which would otherwise be visually detrimental to the surrounding area.